Window shopping can be a disillusioning experience.

 We found the style she liked, but they didn’t have them in pink.
 My daughter had her heart set on pink rain boots.

 We asked the salesperson what we could do, and he had a great answer for us.
 They could special order the boots in her size, in pink.
 They would deliver them at no charge, and she would have them the next day.

 I happily handed over my credit card.
 Victory!

 Which store is yours?

-If you think this is a lesson in e-commerce sites like Amazon or Zappos, think again.
+If you think this is a lesson only about e-commerce sites like Amazon or Zappos, think again.

 Every site gives its readers an experience.
 And it’s up to you to make sure your site, particularly your home page, delivers what they want.

 When people arrive at your site’s home page, which of these stores reflects their experience?
 Is your home page uninviting and disorganized?
 Is it bright, loud, and not terribly helpful?

 Do you have help systems like FAQ pages and contact forms to make it simple for your customer to get their questions answered?